Our AI timeline

 Thomson Reuters has been innovating for its customers from day one - which for some customer segments goes as far back as the 1800's.
 Initially, technology was used to collect, organize, and enhance information for its customers.
 Later, it would employ artificial intelligence (AI) to improve the customer's ability to find the information they needed.
 Today, we use AI to better understand our customers and surface information and insights they need when they need it.
 Thomson Reuters, through its different businesses, has had a formal applied research and development group since 1992.

-Follow our AI @ TR timeline to discover our innovation journey - a journey that has helped us become the "answer company".
+Follow our AI @ TR timeline to discover our innovation journey.

 Westlaw was one of the first online legal research services.
 Attorneys used dumb terminals to dial up to a mainframe.
 The content was limited (disk space was expensive) and the search language simplistic.